-Agents and supervisors can be located remotely from the call processing server and contact center server.
+Agents and supervisors can be located remotely from the call processing components and the contact center.
 Technically, the delay between the CTI OS server and CTI OS client, as well as between the CAD server and CAD or CSD desktop, could be very high because of high time-out values.
 Long latency will affect the user experience and might cause confusion or become unacceptable from the user perspective.
 For example, the phone could start ringing but the desktop might not be updated until later.

-Latency requirements between the contact center components and the call processing servers, and between the contact center components themselves, depend on the contact center solutions.
-For example, the Unified CCX redundant servers can be located remotely from each other, with a maximum latency of 80 ms RTT.
-With Unified CCE, the maximum latency between the Unified CCE servers and Unified CCM, or between the Unified CCE servers themselves, is higher than 80 ms RTT.
+Latency requirements between the contact center and the call processing components, and between the contact center components themselves, depend on the contact center solutions.
+For example, the Unified CCX redundant nodes can be located remotely from each other, with a maximum latency of 80 ms RTT.
+With Unified CCE, the maximum latency between the Unified CCE components and Unified CM, or between the Unified CCE components themselves, is greater than 80 ms RTT.